-I hear these comments all the time.
-I see people fretting and stressing about how to post a Comment on LinkedIn.
+These are the comments I hear all the time.
+I see people fretting and stressing about how to post a comment on LinkedIn.
 Getting active on LinkedIn is the first step to success, but many still cannot bring themselves to do it.

-As Tech Support and Direct Sales expert, Natalie Hughes, said on LinkedIn recently, engaging with thoughtful opinions and Comments makes the world of difference!
+As Tech Support and Direct Sales expert Natalie Hughes said on LinkedIn, engaging with thoughtful opinions and comments makes the world of difference!

-It really isn’t difficult to find discussions and conversations that you might have an opinion about or on which you can share your knowledge.
+It really isn’t difficult to find conversations that you might have knowledge and opinions on.
 If you can’t find them, try searching for the appropriate hashtag in the LinkedIn search bar.

-You could take the approach that Coach and Author, Vatsala Shukla, shared on LinkedIn: enjoy reading the Comments first on a post and then Like the post because the person who published it has actually achieved something great, they have managed to get people in their network involved.
+You could take the approach that Coach and Author, Vatsala Shukla, shared on LinkedIn: enjoy reading the comments first on a post and then React to the post because the person who published it has actually achieved something great, they have managed to get people in their network involved.

-After ‘Liking’ a Post and reading the Comments, you will soon naturally find yourself tempted to Comment.
+After reacting to a post and reading the comments, you will soon naturally find yourself tempted to comment.
 You won’t be able to resist!